geode-sdk/docs/tutorials/modify.md

 };
 ```

+You can find more details on hook priority at the [Hook Priority tutorial](/tutorials/hookpriority.md).

 ## Adding delegates

 Sometimes you need to add delegates to classes.
 This is how you would do that: